AliEren04/todo_api/README.md

 ## Current Status 🔄
 - **Work Status:** API WORKS FOUNDATIONAL EXTRAS MISSING FOR NOW
 - **Current Features:**
-- **General Security:** Implemented general security measures for the API including session management and secure cookies as well as http-only and secure flags to prevent session hijacking, cross-site scripting (XSS), and cross-site request forgery (CSRF) attacks, additionally, due to use of orm (SQLAlchemy) the API is protected against SQL injection attacks, ORMS are slow but secure which is why I use them however, if needed I will use raw SQL queries to boost performance which was not needed in this project.
-Last thing to add is rate limiting to prevent abuse like dos, ddos etc and ensure fair usage of the API.
+- **General Security:** Implemented general security measures for the API including JWT authentication for secure token-based user sessions and multi-auth support for flexible authentication methods.
+Enhanced session management with HTTP-only and secure flags to prevent session hijacking, cross-site scripting (XSS), and cross-site request forgery (CSRF) attacks.
+The API is protected against SQL injection attacks using SQLAlchemy ORM, which ensures secure data handling.

+In this project, the ORM is an ideal choice as it simplifies managing user-specific data (e.g., each user can only access their own TODO lists) and differentiates between users while maintaining security and data isolation.
+Although ORMs may introduce some performance overhead, they offer better maintainability and security for managing relationships, especially in a multi-auth, user-specific data context.
+Raw SQL queries will be considered if performance becomes a bottleneck, but are not necessary at this stage.
+Finally, rate limiting was added to protect the API from abuse such as DDoS attacks and ensure fair usage

   - **Initial API Setup** The API is Functional And Ready To Use,

-  - **Authentication (Auth) Priority:** Implemented secure authentication with providers like Google, Facebook Although Facebook not tested manually yet and needs to be tested  and classic auth will be added as soon as possible.
+  - **Authentication (Auth) Priority:** Implemented secure authentication with providers like Google and Facebook additionally, classic auth like a form one email password etc will be added as soon as possible.

-  - **Maintainability:** Implemented maintainable code structure with clear separation of concerns, proper documentation soon, and consistent coding style with different layers such as repositories, services, routes, and models with oop principles.
+  - **Maintainability:** Implemented maintainable code structure with clear separation of concerns, and consistent coding style with different layers such as repositories, services, routes, and models with oop principles.

-  - **Error Handling:** Basic error handling has been added, but there are plans to improve error formatting and make it more specific in future versions as well as a logging system.
+ - **Improved Error Handling:** Current error handling is improved more specific to cases however, logging and more advanced error handling missing.

 ## Future Goals 🔮
-- **Improved Error Handling:** Current error handling is basic and needs to be improved by formatting errors more consistently and making them more specific to each case, rather than using general error responses.
+- **Improved Error Handling:** Current error handling is basic and needs to be Much More Specific and Logging Needs To Be Added.

 - **Code Documentation:** Aiming to provide comprehensive code documentation, explaining the logic and structure of the application, which will make the project more maintainable and understandable for future developers.

-- **More Authentication Providers** Facebook Auth has been added but others like classic auth like a form login will be added in the future and not promise but maybe github will be added with time.
+- **More Authentication Providers** Facebook Auth has been added but others like classic auth like a form login will be added soon in the future and not promise but maybe github will be added with time.

 - **Logging System:** Aiming to add a logging system to the API to track and monitor the application's behavior and performance.